rachelcarmena/rachelcarmena.github.io/_posts/2019-01-02-having-conversations.md

 > I don't know how to draw my idea

 In order to face that situation, I find it very useful to know some notation or language to get graphical representations.
 I like to use BPMN or UML depending on the goal.
-Yes, UML.
-UML is not dead.

 A few days ago, [Ivar Jacobson](https://twitter.com/ivarjacobson), one of the creators of UML, wrote an article about it: [Rumors of the death of UML are all false](https://www.linkedin.com/pulse/rumors-death-uml-all-false-ivar-jacobson/).
 I love these sentences: